smithy-lang/smithy/docs/source/spec/core/selectors.rst

 =========

-The *current* shapes evaluated by a selector is changed using a :token:`neighbor` token.
+The *current* shapes evaluated by a selector is changed using a :token:`selector_neighbor` token.

 Undirected neighbor
 ~~~~~~~~~~~~~~~~~~~

-An :token:`undirected neighbor <undirected_neighbor>` (``>``) changes the
+An :token:`undirected neighbor <selector_undirected_neighbor>` (``>``) changes
-current set of shapes to every shape that is connected to the current shapes.
+the current set of shapes to every shape that is connected to the current
-For example, the following selector returns the key and value members of
+shapes.
+For example, the following selector returns the key and value
-every map:
+members of every map:

 .. code-block:: none